openbmc/docs/cpp-style-and-conventions.md

 within the root directory of the repository.
 This allows for automatic validation of code formatting upon check-in.

+If a custom configuration is desired, such as using different clang formatting for C and C++ files, a format-code.sh script can be created, which can for example use different .clang* files as input depending on the file type.
+The format-code.sh script will be executed as part of CI if found in the root directory of the repository, and will check that there are no files that were modified after running it (same check as running clang).

 OpenBMC requires a clang-format of version 5.0 or greater.
 An example of how to run clang-format against all code in your repo can be found by referencing the [tool](https://github.com/openbmc/openbmc-build-scripts/blob/master/scripts/format-code.sh) used by CI.